Hygiene Bank Activity Instructions

 Many people experiencing homelessness have expressed feelings of loneliness and isolation.
 Our Recipients have also expressed how much they appreciate a connection to the volunteers and the notes they have received.
 Therefore, we encourage you to write some notes for the receiver, letting them know someone in their community was thinking of them.
 Use some blank paper or the back of the Client Survey Cards for this portion of the activity.

-Please Note: Since we don’t know who will receive these messages, we ask that you do not write anything religious or political.
+Important: Since we don’t know who will receive these messages, we ask that you do not write anything religious or political and do not add any identifyers.
+First names are okay!

 Step 5 - Assemble Hygiene Care!
 (Remainder of time)